python-attrs/cattrs/docs/structuring.md

 ### Unions

 Unions of `NoneType` and a single other type are supported (also known as `Optional` s).
-All other unions a require a disambiguation function.
+All other unions require a disambiguation function.

 #### Automatic Disambiguation